-The game didn't make a big impact when it was initially launched (scoring only a 65 Metascore on the PC) in May 2009, but it slowly earned the love from fans, as a realistic and fun alternative to Mario Kart.
-In fact, we considered it one of the most fun racing games on Mac.
-Feral Interactive ported the game to the Mac, continuing their current streak (they just keep releasing and announcing cool games!).
+The game didn’t make a big impact when it was initially launched (scoring only a 65 Metascore on the PC) in May 2009, but it slowly earned the love from fans, as a realistic and fun alternative to Mario Kart.
+In fact, we considered it one of the most fun race games on Mac.
+Feral Interactive ported the game, continuing their current streak (they just keep releasing and announcing cool games!).

 Enter Sonic & Sega All-Stars Racing

 It’s nice to see the SEGA logo back on my screen.
 It’s been a long time.
 Now there might be some comparisons to Mario Kart, but this game is in another league altogether.
 I think it’s safe to assume the developers were being fed on a diet of acid tabs and magic mushroom because this game is over the top mental!

 The controls might seem awkward at first, but soon you get used to them and they make sense after you play a few games.
 Hooking up a controller is an even better option.
 I hooked up my PSP(to replicate a Nintendo NES controller) and it definitely elevated the gaming experience.